-Liver function test (LFT) – this blood test looks at how well the liver is working by measuring the levels of different enzymes.
-One or more of the following enzymes may be measured in a liver function test – AST (aspartate transaminase), ALT (alanine transaminase), alkaline phosphatase or GGT (gamma-glutamyl transpeptidase).
+Liver blood test (also referred to as a liver function test – LFT) – this blood test looks at how well the liver is working by measuring the levels of different enzymes.
+The good news is that there is no association between stillbirth and raised liver enzymes in ICP alone.
+One or more of the following enzymes may be measured in a liver blood test – AST (aspartate aminotransferase), ALT (alanine aminotransferase), alkaline phosphatase or GGT (gamma-glutamyl transpeptidase).
 The AST and ALT levels are the ones that are used to support the diagnosis of ICP.
-Research has shown that transaminases sometimes rise before the bile acids.
+Research has shown that aminotransferases sometimes rise before the bile acids.
+In 20% of women who develop ICP, the AST/ALT levels will be normal (Conti-Ramsden et al., 2019).
 As noted above, experts will not diagnose ICP until the bile acids rise.

 Reference ranges for blood tests.
 The table below gives the normal values to be expected in both non-pregnant women and pregnant women without ICP.

 The values may vary between laboratories – for example, some laboratories cite bile acids as low as <8.3 µmol/L as being abnormal, while others define abnormal as >14 µmol/L. This may be because of the different methods used to test the bile acids (liquid chromatography–mass spectrometry compared to enzymatic testing) or it may be that reference ranges could differ depending on the population involved – the lower range we have quoted seems to be pertinent to the Latina population.